brunch/brunch/docs/commands.md

 Create new brunch project.
 Options:

 * `path` (optional, default: `.`): name of project directory that would be created.
-* `-s, --skeleton`: (optional) skeleton (name or git URL), contents of which will be copied to new dir..
+* `-s, --skeleton`: skeleton name or URL from [brunch.io/skeletons](http://brunch.io/skeletons)

-`.git` directory is automatically removed when copying.

 Brunch skeleton is basically an application boilerplate that provides a good starting point for new applications.
 A few popular skeletons:

-* `brunch new .` — if you want no opinions.
+* `brunch new` — if you want no opinions.
 Just initializes configs and empty directories from [dead-simple](https://github.com/brunch/dead-simple).
+* `brunch new -s es6` — Super-simple skeleton that does compilation of ECMAScript 6 files out-of-box
-* `brunch new -s react` — React + React Router + Stylus + ES6 / JSX
+* `brunch new -s react` — Modern skeleton with React library.
+* `brunch new -s exim` — An ultra-lightweight Flux-like architecture for HTML5 apps using Facebook's React library.
-* `brunch new -s hipster` — Angular, Bootstrap, node-webkit, CoffeeScript + Less + Jade
+* `brunch new -s redux` — Redux: Predictable state container for React apps.
-* `brunch new -s chaplin` — Backbone, Chaplin, CoffeeScript.
-One of the most popular skeletons
+* `brunch new -s hipster` — Ready to Use Skeleton to build Desktop Applications with all the Web goodies of today.
-* `brunch new -s ember` — A skeleton for rapid Ember development.
-CoffeeScript + Stylus + Handlebars
+* `brunch new -s chaplin` — Chaplin, Backbone, HTML5 Boilerplate, jQuery.
+Perfect for big applications
-* `brunch new -s cordova` — Bare skeleton that includes support for building apps using Apache Cordova aka Phonegap.
+* `brunch new -s ember` — Twitter Bootstrap, jQuery
-* `brunch new -s banana-pancakes` — A simple skeleton for Bootstrap.
+* `brunch new -s banana-pancakes` — Twitter Bootstrap, Mediator.
+Essentially the same as <a href='https://github.com/nezoomie/brunch-eggs-and-bacon'>Brunch with Eggs and Bacon</a>, but constantly updated to the latest library versions.
-* `brunch new -s exim` — Neat Flux-based Exim framework on top of React and optional CoffeeScript.

 Other 50+ boilerplates are available at http://brunch.io/skeletons

 Each skeleton must have `brunch-config.{js,coffee}` file.

-Short-cut: `brunch n`.
+Short-cut: `brunch n`

 ## `brunch build`